phac-nml/staramr/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n NPROCS, --nprocs NPROCS
+  -h, --help            show this help message and exit --pointfinder-organism POINTFINDER_ORGANISM
+                        The organism to use for pointfinder {salmonella}.
+                        Defaults to disabling search for point mutations.
+[None].
+  -d DATABASE, --database DATABASE
+                        The directory containing the resfinder/pointfinder databases [staramr/databases/data].
+  -n NPROCS, --nprocs NPROCS
-                        The number of processing cores to use [16].
+                        The number of processing cores to use [Max CPUs on system].

+BLAST Thesholds:
   --pid-threshold PID_THRESHOLD
                         The percent identity threshold [98.0].
   --percent-length-overlap-resfinder PLENGTH_THRESHOLD_RESFINDER
                         The percent length overlap for resfinder results [60.0].
   --percent-length-overlap-pointfinder PLENGTH_THRESHOLD_POINTFINDER
                         The percent length overlap for pointfinder results [95.0].

-  --pointfinder-organism POINTFINDER_ORGANISM
-                        The organism to use for pointfinder {salmonella} [None].
+Reporting options:
   --exclude-negatives   Exclude negative results (those sensitive to antimicrobials) [False].
-  --report-all-blast    Report all blast hits (vs. only top blast hits) [False].
   --exclude-resistance-phenotypes
                         Exclude predicted antimicrobial resistances [False].
-  -d DATABASE, --database DATABASE
-                        The directory containing the resfinder/pointfinder databases [staramr/databases/data].
+  --report-all-blast    Report all blast hits (vs. only top blast hits) [False].

+Output:
+  Use one of --output-dir or specify individual output files

   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        The output directory for results.
-If unset prints all results to stdout.
+                        The output directory for results [None].
+  --output-summary OUTPUT_SUMMARY
+                        The name of the output file containing the summary results.
+                        Not be be used with '--output-dir'.
+[None] --output-resfinder OUTPUT_RESFINDER
+                        The name of the output file containing the resfinder results.
+                        Not be be used with '--output-dir'.
+[None] --output-pointfinder OUTPUT_POINTFINDER
+                        The name of the output file containing the pointfinder results.
+                        Not be be used with '--output-dir'.
+[None] --output-settings OUTPUT_SETTINGS
+                        The name of the output file containing the settings.
+                        Not be be used with '--output-dir'.
+[None] --output-excel OUTPUT_EXCEL
+                        The name of the output file containing the excel results.
+                        Not be be used with '--output-dir'.
+[None]

 Example:
 	staramr search --output-dir out *.fasta
 		Searches the files *.fasta for AMR genes using only the ResFinder database, storing results in the out/ directory.

 	staramr search --pointfinder-organism salmonella --output-dir out *.fasta Searches *.fasta for AMR genes using ResFinder and PointFinder database with the passed organism, storing results in out/.
 ```

 ## Database Build